-Enrichment Experiences / Links with Parents and the Community

-Teaching staff are encouraged to broaden the experiences for the children within themes through educational visits, visitors into school and shared experiences of the wider school community, for example, involvement with parents and crossschool links etc. Visits make good use of local places of interest, and include places such as Coventry Transport Museum, the Lunt Roman Fort and Coventry Air Museum and Coventry Cathedral.
+Enrichment Experiences / Links with Parents and the Community the wider school community, for example, involvement with parents and cross-school links etc. Visits make good use of local places of interest, and include places such as Coventry Transport Museum, the Lunt Roman Fort and Coventry Air Museum and Coventry Cathedral.